melange-re/melange/README.md

 ### Can I use ReScript syntax?

 Yes!
-ReScript syntax is supported, but beware that it's stuck on an ancient OCaml version (4.06, released in 2018), and it won't have as many features as the OCaml or Reason syntaxes
+ReScript syntax is supported, but ReScript won't have as many features as the OCaml or Reason syntaxes due to ReScript being built on top of an old OCaml version (4.06 - Released 2018).
 (e.g. [`letop` binding operators](https://github.com/ocaml/ocaml/pull/1947),
 [generalized module open expressions](https://github.com/ocaml/ocaml/pull/2147), or [local substitutions in signatures](https://github.com/ocaml/ocaml/pull/2122)).